 TGbe editor: change subclause 9.2.4.5.7 as follows:

-The TXOP Duration Requested subfield indicates the duration, in units of 32 s, that the sending STAdetermines it needs for its next TXOP for the specified TID.
+(#5240)If transmitted between two STAs where at least of of them did not EHT Capabilitites element with Triggered TXOP Sharing Support field equal to 1, the TXOP Duration Requested subfield indicates the duration, in units of 32 s, that the sending STAdetermines it needs for its next TXOP for the specified TID.
 The TXOP Duration Requested subfield is set to 0 to indicate that no TXOP is requested for the specified TID in the current SP.
 The TXOP Duration Requested subfield is set to a nonzero value to indicate a requested TXOP duration in the range 32 s to 8160 s in increments of 32 s.
+See 10.23.3.5.2 (TXOP requests).

+(#5240)If transmitted by the first EHT STA to second EHT STA where both STAs transmitted the EHT Capabilitites element with Triggered TXOP Sharing Support field equal to 1, the TXOP Duration Requested subfield indicates the TXOP sharing duration request, in units of 32 s, that the first EHT STA determines the medium time that it needs under the width indicated by Channel Width subfield in the QoS Control field.
+The TXOP Duration Requested subfield is set to 0 to indicate that no mediumtime is requested.
+The TXOP Duration Requested subfield is set to a nonzero value to indicate a requested medium time duration in the range 32 s to 8160 s in increments of 32 s.
+See 35.2.1.3.x (TXOP sharing duration request).

+TGbe editor: add the following subclause in 9.2.4.5 (#5240)

-See 10.23.3.5.2 (TXOP requests).9.2.4.5.x Channel Width subfield
+9.2.4.5.x Channel Width subfield

 The Channel Width subfield, as shown in Table 9-x indicates the channel width under which the medium time is requested for Triggered TXOP Sharing operation.